Districts of Redditch: Town Centre

 The primary commercial core of Redditch is the indoor Kingfisher Shopping Centre.
 Designed like an out of town mall facility, with fully covered walkways and integrated multi-storey car parks, the Kingfisher Centre was built in place of several established Redditch town centre streets.
 The walkways are named after these streets.

-The centre, along with Church Green and municipal buildings such as the Town Hall, Redditch Central Library and Heart of Worcestershire College are enclosed on three sides by the raised one-way, three-lane Redditch Ringway.
-Designed for access to the car parks, it illustrates the early roads for prosperity approach in new town design philosophy applied in the UK in the 1960s and 1980s.
+The centre, along with Church Green and municipal buildings such as the Redditch Town Hall, Redditch Library and Heart of Worcestershire College are enclosed on three sides by the raised one-way, three-lane Redditch Ringway.
+Designed for access to the car parks, it illustrates the early Roads for Prosperity approach in new town design philosophy applied in the UK in the 1980s.

 Walkwood

 Walkwood is a small suburb of Redditch and is home to the Bramley Cottage Inn and Walkwood Coppice, a nature reserve.
 Nearby is Morton Stanley Park, a large open area of parkland, which hosts the annual Morton Stanley Festival.
-On Mason Road there is a small shopping arcade including a post office.

 Washford

 Washford is primarily a modern industrial estate in south-east Redditch.
 It is home to the corporate headquarters of automotive and bicycle accessories retailer Halfords, along with large compressor manufacturer Gardner Denver who have their UK headquarters situated on the old Hydrovane site on Claybrook Drive.
 The estate also comprises many smaller businesses along the Hemming Road industrial estate.

 It is named after the Washford Mill, which is now a popular public house and restaurant, though a Mill has stood on this site since 1066 and is mentioned in the Domesday Book.
 Many areas of Redditch have similar very early origins: Ipsley, Batchley, Feckenham, Bordesley and Beoley were all Saxon settlements.

 Webheath

 Webheath is a district of Redditch, in Worcestershire, England.
-The district neighbours Batchley and the village of Callow Hill.
+The district borders Batchley and Callow Hill.
 It is also near Feckenham and Astwood Bank.
 Webheath used to be a village in its own right but is now part of the town of Redditch.

 Webheath is home to two first schools, both located on Downsell Road: